-HON 190 Critical Thinking, Public Speaking (S-1,2)
+HON 190 Critical Thinking, Public Speaking

-A one-credit seminar for all first-year students.
-Sophomore-entry students take this course in the spring of their sophomore year.
-The course develops critical thinking skills learned in HON 101 and 102, now applying them to public speaking.
+A one-credit seminar for all first-year and sophomore-entry students.
+The course develops critical thinking skills, applying them to public speaking.
 The class meets once a month for workshops on extemporaneous speaking, formal presentations, and the use of sources to make strong arguments.
 Treacy.